Mário Jardel: Galatasaray

-Mário Jardel joined Galatasaray S.K. in July 2000 from FC Porto for a reported fee of €17 million, brought in to replace legendary striker Hakan Şükür, who had transferred to Inter Milan that same summer.
+Mário Jardel joined Galatasaray in July 2000 from Porto for a reported fee of €17 million, brought in to replace legendary striker Hakan Şükür, who had transferred to Inter Milan that same summer.
 Expectations were high, and Jardel quickly lived up to them with a prolific scoring record during his lone season at the club.
 He made his official debut for Galatasaray on 19 August 2000, in a Süper Lig home match against Erzurumspor.
 Jardel delivered a stunning performance, scoring five goals in a 7–0 victory.
 Just six days later, on 25 August 2000, he starred in the 2000 UEFA Super Cup against Real Madrid, scoring twice—including the golden goal in extra time—to lead Galatasaray to a historic 2–1 victory and the club’s first UEFA Super Cup title.

 Over the course of the 2000–01 season, Jardel scored 34 goals in 43 appearances across all competitions.
 In the Süper Lig, he netted 22 goals in 24 matches, finishing as one of the league’s top scorers and helping Galatasaray secure a second-place finish.
 Jardel also impressed in European competition.
 He scored 11 goals in 17 appearances during Galatasaray’s UEFA Champions League campaign, including a key goal in the 3–2 comeback win against Real Madrid in the quarter-final first leg on 3 April 2001.
 Despite his success, Jardel left the club after just one season, transferring to Portuguese club Sporting CP in July 2001, where he continued his prolific scoring career in Portugal.